oneshinyboi/Instagram-Voice-Note-Transcription/README.md

 # Instagram-Voice-Note-Transcription

 <img src="/assets/example.png" align="right"/>
-a python script for linux that automatically transcribes any voice note, in an instagram direct message or group chat.
+A python script for linux that automatically transcribes any voice note, in an instagram direct message or group chat.

 If the "/donttldr" message is sent, then the next voice message will be ignored.  <br />